hackettjoe/Amazon-AWS-SAA-C02/README.md

 An overview of the concepts that are related to Amazon Route 53 health checking:
 - DNS failover
   - A method for routing traffic away from unhealthy resources and to healthy resources.
-When you have more than one resource performing the same function—for example, more than one web server or mail server—you can configure Route 53 health checks to check the health of your resources and configure records in your hosted zone to route traffic only to healthy resources.
+When you have more than one resource performing the same functionâ€”for example, more than one web server or mail serverâ€”you can configure Route 53 health checks to check the health of your resources and configure records in your hosted zone to route traffic only to healthy resources.

 - Endpoint
   - The resource, such as a web server or an email server, that you configure a health check to monitor the health of.
 You can specify an endpoint by IPv4 address (192.0.2.243), by IPv6 address (2001:0db8:85a3:0000:0000:abcd:0001:2345), or by domain name (example.com).